Dog & Cat Control

 Once registered your dog must wear a registration disc that will identify him or her as belonging to you.

-The registered owner must be person aged 16 years or over, and that person must notify the Council if:
+The registered owner must be person aged 16 years or over, and that person must update details if:

 - the dog is moved to different premises